SvenMarcus/deepcore-standalone/README.md

 ## Using eawx-crossplot for communication between story plots

 The EawX framework comes with `crossplot`, a library that allows publish-subscribe communication via `GlobalValues` between story plots.
 To achieve this `crossplot` initialises a `MasterGlobalValueEventBus` in `GameScoring.lua` that listens to incoming subscriptions and publish messages.
 The publish messages are redirected to `GlobalValueEventBus` instances running on different story plots.
-Users of `crossplot` don't have to worry about the implementation details and can simply call `crossplot:init()` to initialise `crossplot` in a story plot.
-The story plot running the instance of `EawXMod` does not have to call `crossplot:init()` explicitly, it will be initialised inside the `EawXMod` constructor and can be used globally afterwards.
+Users of `crossplot` don't have to worry about the implementation details and can simply call `crossplot:galactic()` to initialise `crossplot` in a galactic story plot.
+The story plot running the instance of `EawXMod` does not have to call `crossplot:galactic()` explicitly, it will be initialised inside the `EawXMod` constructor and can be used globally afterwards.

 The example below shows how the first plot subscribes to the `sub_test` event with its `Receive` function with `crossplot:subscribe()`.
 The second plot uses `crossplot:publish()` to publish an update to the `sub_test` event.
 The additional second argument provided by this plot will be passed on to the `Receive` function in the first plot.
 The number of additional arguments is not limited.